vecin2/em_automation/README.md

 ```
 ## Objects in context
 ```
-There is a set of objects which included whithin the template context and they allow **prj_prefix**()
+There is a set of objects which included whithin the template context and they provide support when writting templates.
+The objects are put into context with underscore (_) prefix to
+###_k
+**prj_prefix**()
 It  returns the project prefix of the current `EM_CORE_HOME` project.
 It looks for modules under `$EM_CORE_HOME/repository/default` starting with uppercase letters which are repited.
 It returns empty if it can't find any.